Inaccurate Reporting Can Hurt Hospitals’ Bottom Line

-A recent study by researchers at Johns Hopkins University School of Medicine have found that the Nationwide Inpatient Sample—which is compiled from patient billing data—is full of flaws due to underreporting.
+A recent study by researchers at Johns Hopkins University School of Medicine has found that the Nationwide Inpatient Sample—which is compiled from patient billing data—is full of flaws due to underreporting.

 And this is impacting hospitals’ bottom lines.